Singh-Ish/selfassessment/README.md

+# running the code in production on red hat server
+webserver: Nginx
+python webserver: Supervisor and gunicorn

+## server restart

+check the status
+'''sh
+$sudo systemctl status nginix
+< needs to be active >

+$sudo systemctl status supervisord
+< need to be active >

+'''

 # Code Architecture Design Explanation
 Its an open source projet and for the ease providing the details code description for better collaboration.